 “I think the emotional challenge will be the most difficult.
 The extreme change of culture will be quite a shock, I know.
 Not only will it be extremely hot but we will be cycling all day, every day and I know that the finish is going to be an emotional one.
 I don’t think you can really prepare mentally for something so extreme, it’s going to be tough but I know I have the love and support from my friends and family to help me.
 My amazing dad has been the backbone of my training, keeping me motivated and joining me on training rides.”

-Fundraising revenue from challenges such as this provide vital funds which allow Rowcroft to provide care and support to over 2000 patients living with life limiting illnesses and their families every year.
+Fundraising revenue from challenges such as this provide vital funds which allow Rowcroft to provide care and support to almost 2,500 patients living with life limiting illnesses and their families every year.

 Rosey Oakes, Community Fundraising Manager for Rowcroft said, “Heather has been working so hard, not only with her training but by raising vital funds for Rowcroft through this challenge.
 So far, she has raised over £3000, an amount which could pay for our Hospice at Home Team services for a whole day!
 It is really inspiring when people take on these challenges and we are so grateful to Heather for her support.
 If you would like to help Heather reach her target, please visit https://uk.virginmoneygiving.com/HeatherWoolner”